junzhiwu/GomokuGame/README.md

 Junzhi Wu

 To run the code:

-Run Gomoku AI/ ConnectK GUI
-click File: New
+1) Run Gomoku AI.java and click File: New

-then click Add AI, choose players: PlayerLambda/Mu/Nu.class, McMaster_And_Shih.class select Human or AI for Player 1 and 2, click New Game
+2) select Human or AI for Player 1 and 2

-introduce a data structure segment implement comparable: use a combination method of iterative searching, alpha-beta prunint and heuristic function
+3) if you choose AI for player, click "Add AI" and choose from PlayerLambda, PlayerMu, PlayerNu, McMaster_And_Shih.

+4) click New Game

+Collaborator:
+Phillipp Nham
+Pierre-Andre Shih